ece362-purdue/labs/lab-i2c/README.md

 - To understand the Inter-Integrated (I<sup>2</sup>C) Circuit packet format.
 - To initialize and configure an Inter-Integrated (I<sup>2</sup>C) Circuit peripheral.
 - To use the I<sup>2</sup>C peripheral to communicate with a device.
-- To use DMA to automatically transfer data to an I<sup>2</sup>C device.

 ## Inter-Integrated Circuit (I<sup>2</sup>C)